 - Write more for Simple Programmer

-I try to do all these things, and as a result I’ve only hit a few milestones on the way to completing my goals.
+I try to do all these things, and as a result, I’ve only hit a few milestones on the way to completing my goals.
+Working towards too many goals guarantees you will achieve none of them.

 What can I do to achieve my goals?